 Sharks are known to attack or eat dolphins that are weak, sick, or young.
 Even though they are known for attacking dolphins who aren’t able to properly defend themselves, sharks still have a little bit of hesitation when it comes to actually preying on them.

-Because of this hesitation in some instances, it is thought that sharks are actually afraidOpens in a new tab. of dolphins.
+Because of this hesitation in some instances, it is thought that sharks are actually afraid of dolphins.
 The truth of the matter is, they most certainly can be afraid of dolphins.
 But why?

 At first glance, sharks are quite larger than dolphins.
 Some people would assume that their size alone would give them an advantage over a shark.